segcore/yar/README.md

 yar(type) is defined as `#define yar(type)   struct { type *items; size_t
 count; size_t capacity; }`.
-If you know C, you know this defines a new structure every time you 'run' the macro.
+If you know C, you know this defines a new structure every time you expand the macro.

 Just as if you had `struct MyInt { int a; }` and `struct OtherInt { int a; }` -- these are different types, even though they are equivalent after